tabby336/Solution1/README.md

 In order to uphold academic standards, assignment centralization will also check for plagiarism.

+##Plagiarism check
+Our team is comprised of young idealistic minds, striving for perfection every day.
+We are firm believers that no matter the circumstances, one should never cheat, after all perfection comes from within, not from a google search.
+Hence, we shall use MOSS (Measure of Software Similarity).
+MOSS is tool for automatically detecting plagiarism.
+Although the algorithm behind MOSS is very proficient (more details here http://theory.stanford.edu/~aiken/publications/papers/sigmod03.pdf), it is still up to the examiner to go and check the code suspected of foul play.
+MOSS is an internet service.
+Our app will send source files to the central server.
+Once the payload is delivered, the central server returns the results in form of a URL string (e.g. http://moss.stanford.edu/results/XXXXXXXX).

+For more details about MOSS, check https://theory.stanford.edu/~aiken/moss/

 # Donate
 Because we're awesome, we give you the opportunity to give us money!